Asaf Simhoni: Haganah and Palmach

 During the Arab revolt, at the age of 16, Simhoni led a student revolt against the school that refused to participate in the war effort.
 He believed in turning to the Haganah for protection.
 In 1938, Simhoni joined the Haganah and actively participated in protecting the region around the kibbutz from Arab attacks.

 Simhoni became one of the first volunteers in the Palmach shortly after its establishment on May 15, 1941.
 Within two short months, Simhoni was involved in various operations in Syria under the command of Yigal Allon, near the Old Customs House near Katzrin in the Golan Heights.
-The purpose of the operation was to cut off the telephone lines of the French army, who collaborated with Nazi Germany, in an attempt to prevent their occupation of areas under Mandatory Palestine.
+The purpose of the operation was to cut off the telephone lines of the Vichy French Army, in an attempt to prevent their occupation of areas under Mandatory Palestine.

 On June 8, 1943 he married Delilah Aisrzon.

 During the first two years of his service in the Palmach, Simhoni served as a platoon commander.
 He also served as a guide as part of his unit in the Jezreel Valley, Upper Galilee, and the Negev.
 In 1944 he passed a platoon commanders course and was appointed commander of the Palmach's first settlement in Beit Keshet, a small kibbutz in the Lower Galilee near the Kadoorie Agricultural High School.

 In 1945 Simhoni was appointed commander of the Gadna (the Youth Battalions) in Haifa.
 There he struggled with the British which prevented the entry of illegal immigrants to Israel.
 He participated in a number of campaigns that aided illegal immigrants to get to the shores.

 On Saturday, June 29, 1946 ("Black Sabbath"), Simhoni was arrested by the British.
 He was arrested in Rafah and was detained for five months, being one of the last ones to be released.
 Following his release Simhoni returned to the kibbutz.
 He worked there until the outbreak of the 1947–1949 Palestine war.

 In November 1947, Simhoni returned to service for the Palmach.
 He was appointed deputy company commander of the first battalion of the Yiftach Brigade.
 Two months later he was appointed company commander.
 In the first months of the war Simhoni fought with the regiment against Arab gangs in Haifa, the Western Galilee, Gilboa and Bet She'an Valley.
 They also fought in the Battle of Mishmar HaEmek against the Arab Liberation Army of al-Qawuqji.
 A battle that begun with an attack against Mishmar HaEmek with the intent of taking the kibbutz which was strategically situated beside the main road between Jenin and Haifa.